• Skip to primary navigation

 Megan Olson

-Healthy Greek Yogurt Broccoli Salad!
-A deliciously sweet salad with crunchy broccoli, bacon and more!
-The perfect warm weather salad that's higher in protein and good for you.
+This Healthy Broccoli Salad made with Greek yogurt instead of yogurt is deliciously sweet with crunchy broccoli, bacon and more!
+The perfect summer salad that's higher in protein and good for you.
 Gluten Free + Low Calorie + Low Carb

 Print Recipe Pin Recipe